High-Level Policy Conference

 • MAROŠ ŠEFČOVIČ, Executive Vice-President for Interinstitutional Relations and Foresight, European Commission

-Closing remarks: GUNTHER BEGER, Managing Director of the Directorate for SDG Innovation and Economic Transformation, UNIDO
+Closing keynote: GUNTHER BEGER, Managing Director of the Directorate for SDG Innovation and Economic Transformation, UNIDO

 15:00 – 16:00